Everything You Need To Know About: The Maldives

 Made up of around 1200 islands, the Maldives is hands-down one of the most interesting tropical destinations in the world.
 It first became popular with jet-setting celebrities a few years ago, particularly loved-up couples looking for a romantic getaway to a private tropical island.

-However, with more and more airlines now operating flights to the Maldives it has become more affordable and accessible.
-It’s also a great destination for families, with many Maldives resorts offering family-friendly accommodation and fun activities for everyone.
+However, with more and more airlines now operating flights to the Maldives, it has become more affordable and accessible.
+It’s also a great destination for families, with many Maldives resorts offering family-friendly accommodations and fun activities for everyone.

 Now, there are over 130 different Maldives resorts to choose from - each offering up their own slice of paradise.
 So how do you choose where to go and what to do?
 I’ve put together this article to give you everything you need to know so you can start planning your trip!